-I highly recommend downloading this most up to date and informative Hedgehog Book compiled by Kimberly Goertzen.
+I recommend downloading this informative Hedgehog Book compiled by Kimberly Goertzen.
 Your one stop source for hedgehog care.
 This book is available for Direct Download.
 Hedgehogs like to burrow and hide.
 Provide your little friend a cool hideout.
 1. Super Pet Igloo:

-odor … Continue reading the story "Cage Accessories"
+- odor and stain resistant … Continue reading the story "Cage Accessories"